Also available in: French

 Finally, make sure that your tuque offers good breathability so you don’t sweat too much.
 This will prevent you from wanting to remove it for a little freshness.

-5. Convenient hand warmers, foot warmers and other heating winter accessories
+5. Convenient hand warmers, foot warmers and other heated winter accessories

 Always afraid of catching cold?
 Why not try out some heating accessories?
 Hand warmers, foot warmers or rechargeable heating insoles are great options when you will be spending extended periods of time outdoors.
 They can be used anywhere and slide in easily to keep you warm in a pinch.